KaburaJ/Ecommerce-Website/README.md

 <br>
 This repository contains an ecommerce website which is supposed to:
 <br>
-- list all products
+1. list all products
-- list products from a specific category.
+2. list products from a specific category.
-- have a page to show a single product when a user clicks on the product.
+3. have a page to show a single product when a user clicks on the product.
-- Have functionality to add to cart and list the items in the cart.
+4. have functionality to add to cart and list the items in the cart.

-The API used was the [fake-store-api](https://fakestoreapi.com/).
-My website can be accessed [here](https://kaburaj.github.io/Ecommerce-Website/)
+The API used was the [fake-store-api](https://fakestoreapi.com/). \n My website can be accessed [here](https://kaburaj.github.io/Ecommerce-Website/)